“I do not exist to impress the world. I exist to live my life in a way that will make me happy.” – Richard Bach.

-Beginning in 1975, ultimate was included as a new disc sports exhibition at the major Frisbee and flying disc multi-event and freestyle tournaments of that period.
-The World Frisbee Championships (WFC), California, the Canadian Open Frisbee Championships, Toronto, Ontario, the Octad, New Brunswick, New Jersey and the American Flying Disc Open (AFDO), Rochester, NY.
+In 1970, CHS defeated Millburn High 43-10 in the first interscholastic ultimate game.
+CHS, Millburn, and three other New Jersey high schools made up the first conference of ultimate teams beginning in 1971.
+In 1972, Rutgers beat Princeton in the first intercollegiate contest.
+Just three years later, Johnny Appleseeds and other disc athletes would demonstrate ultimate as a new sport at multi-event disc sports tournaments.
+Including ultimate’s first international appearance in Canada at Ken Westerfield and Jim Kenner’s Canadian Open Frisbee Championships in Toronto.
+Beginning in 1975, ultimate was included as a new disc sports exhibition at the four major Frisbee and disc sports multi-event tournaments of that period.
+The World Frisbee Championships (WFC), Pasadena, California, The Canadian Open Frisbee Championships, Toronto, Ontario, The Octad, New Brunswick, New Jersey and The American Flying Disc Open (AFDO), Rochester, NY.

-In the late 1970s, the first ultimate leagues began to appear in the U.S. and Canada.
+In the late 1970s, the first ultimate leagues appeared in the U.S. and Canada.

 Spirit of the Game.

-“An ultimate game is made up of many moments to be won or lost.
-The final score at the end of the game is only one of those moments”.
+“An ultimate game has many moments to be won or lost.
+The final score at the end of the game is only one of those moments.”

 Ultimate and Freestyle Early Play.

-“Ultimate is a passing game mostly made up of throwing techniques created and commonly used by early freestylers before disc sports were invented.
-When I watch an ultimate game, I don’t just see ultimate players, I see what looks like early freestylers that like to run a lot”.
+“Ultimate is a passing game mostly made up of throwing techniques created and used by early freestylers before disc sports were invented.
+When I watch an ultimate game, I don’t just see ultimate players, I see what looks like early freestylers that like to run a lot.”

-Disc sports and early ‘freestyle play’ share a common history.
-As was inscribed on the underside of all the Frisbees since the 1960s, to ‘PLAY CATCH’ and experiment with different ways of throwing and catching, freestyle was Frisbee’s first playing activity.
-Throwing variety and catching the Frisbee behind the back and various other ways, in the beginning, were techniques that would show the enormous possibilities of using the Frisbee and replacing the ball as a sporting implement in future disc sports.
-The earliest introduction of ultimate was played as a backhand passing, two-hand catching camp activity by Kass and Silver with friends in high school.
-Many of ultimate’s earliest promoters called Johnny Appleseed’s became excellent disc athletes and along with very accomplished freestylers in the 1970s began promoting ultimate as a new disc sport.
-Freestyle play and competitions were the most popular events in all the tournaments through the 1970s.
-When players weren’t freestyling they would recreationally play other disc sports like disc golf and ultimate.
-Freestylers, through their playing evolution, invented and developed all of the advanced throwing techniques used in disc sports.
-Freestylers were some of the first accomplished overall disc athletes and ultimate handlers, introducing the big throwing techniques and making ultimate the fun throwing and passing game it is today.
+Guts, disc golf and ultimate, replacing the ball with a flying disc, all have rules and playing strategies very similar to long-established ball sports.
+All disc sports and early ‘freestyle play’ share a common history.
+Inscribed on the underside of all the Frisbees since the 1960s, to ‘PLAY CATCH’ and experiment with different ways of throwing and catching, ‘freestyle’ was Frisbee’s first play.
+Throwing variety and catching the Frisbee behind the back and various other ways, in the beginning, were techniques that would show the possibilities of using the Frisbee as a sporting implement in future sports.
+Freestylers became disc sports first excellent disc athletes.
+Every disc sport, including ultimate, uses what were originally known as freestyle throwing techniques.
+The early introduction of ultimate was played as a backhand passing, two-hand catching camp activity by Kass and Silver with friends in high school.
+Many of ultimate’s earliest promoters called Johnny Appleseeds became excellent disc athletes and along with very accomplished freestylers in the 1970s began promoting ultimate as a new disc sport.
+Freestyle play and freestyle competitions were the most popular events in all the tournaments through the 1970s.
+When players weren’t freestyling, they would recreationally play other disc sports like disc golf and ultimate.
+Freestylers, prior to all disc sports and through their playing evolution, invented and developed all the advanced throwing techniques used in disc sports.
+Freestylers were most of the first accomplished overall disc athletes, inventing and introducing the big throwing techniques that make disc sports the fun throwing and passing games they are today.

-To see early freestyle throwing techniques and some new throws that could be used in ultimate see Rowan McDonnells 80 Ways to Throw a Frisbee.
+Early freestyle throwing techniques and some new throws that could be used in ultimate Rowan McDonnells 80 Ways to Throw a Frisbee.